 His disciples posed the very same question: “‘…Why do You speak to them in parables?’
 He answered and said to them, ‘Because it has been given to you to know the mysteries of the kingdom of heaven, BUT TO THEM IT HAS NOT BEEN GIVEN.'”(Matthew 13:10-11).

 HEREIN IS THE GREAT LOVE OF OUR GOD.
 If Jesus had continued to speak the truth to them openly, as in chapter 12, and they continued to reject Him, THEIR GUILT WOULD BE HEAVIER.
 That is why He cloaked His teachings in parables.
 It was both a judgment and Grace.
-Why?
-Because parables are meant to hide truths from those with no heart for it, you see.
-They won’t receive, while those who are hungry will.
+You see, parables are meant to hide truths from those with no heart for it.
+They will hear, not understand, and won’t receive, while those who are hungry will.
 THAT’S DIVINE WISDOM!

-The passage further goes on to say that Jesus “left the HOUSE” and went and sat “by the SEA.”
-“HOUSE” is always a reference to natural “Israel” whereas “THE SEA” represents the Gentiles, meaning the nations.
-He left HOUSE (Israel), went by THE SEA (Gentile nations), then later on went back to the HOUSE (Israel).
+The passage further goes on to say that afterward, Jesus “left the HOUSE” and went and sat “by the SEA.”
+“HOUSE” is always a reference to natural “Israel” whereas “THE SEA” represents the Gentiles, meaning the non-Jewish nations.
+He left HOUSE (Israel), went and sat by THE SEA (Gentile nations), then afterwards went back to the HOUSE (Israel).

-The seven Kingdom parables He shared are divided into two groups: The first four and the last three; four outside (the (house); three inside (the house).
+The chapter ends with seven Kingdom parables which He shared with them.
+They are divided into two groups: The first four and the last three; four outside (the (house); three inside (the house).

 The Field, The Sea, And The Dragnet.